whees/Riemannian-Interpreter/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 * Variables are assigned via the '=' operator.
 The function immediately to the right of an '=' operator will be assigned to the variable immedately to the left of the operator.
 A variable's assignment is simplified upon construction.
+A line is executed upon the press of 'enter'
 ```
 > y=x*x
+>
 ```
 * The assignment of the variable (in parentheses) immediately to the right of a 'show' operator will be shown.
 The assignment will be printed to the following line.
 ```